projectcontour/contour/site/_guides/external-authorization.md

      |                           |                             |                          |              |
 ```

-A HTTP Client generates a HTTP request and sends it to the Proxy.
+A HTTP Client generates an HTTP request and sends it to the Proxy.
 The Proxy is an Envoy instance that Contour has programmed with an external
 authorization configuration.
 The Proxy holds the HTTP request and sends an authorization check request